zhang-liu-official/Numerical-exponential-polynomials/README.md

 # Numerical exponential polynomials

-Projects related to efficient numerical treatment of exponential polynomials in julia.
+Projects related to efficient numerical and analytic study of exponential polynomials in julia.

 ## Numerical locus of zeros of exponential polynomials